guicaulada/wowmacros/README.md

 - **Supporting Libraries**: Name these with `||<name>||` to ensure they are listed last.
 - **Other Macros**: Can be named freely, especially if they are simpler macros like "fly" or "run".

+**Note:** Macros that do not follow these naming conventions may need to be modified to work correctly within this structure.

 ## Engine Macros

 Engine macros are underlying macros that need to be called only once every reload or login.
 They don't take any direct action in-game, such as summoning mounts or casting spells.
 Instead, they are used to process other macros and perform code generation.
 Engine macros enable the framework of command creation and other frameworks.